APP Oncology Fellowship

-The Advanced Practice Provider (APP) Oncology Fellowship Program at Simmons Comprehensive Cancer Center provides a 12-month structured postgraduate education to prepare clinical nurse specialists*, nurse practitioners, and physician assistants with the expertise necessary to provide high-quality medical care in the complex environment of adult oncology.
+The Advanced Practice Provider (APP) Oncology Fellowship at Simmons Comprehensive Cancer Center at UT Southwestern provides a 12-month structured postgraduate education to prepare clinical nurse specialists*, nurse practitioners, and physician assistants with the expertise necessary to provide high-quality medical care in the complex field of adult oncology.
+New graduates and experienced APPs who meet eligibility criteria are considered.
+Two fellows are accepted per program year.
+The UT Southwestern APP Fellowship Program is accredited with distinction by Advanced Practice Provider Fellowships Accreditation (APPFA).

 *with prescriptive authority